-Solution: Be more selective and use smaller, specialized libraries
+Be more selective and use smaller, specialized libraries

+The easiest way to overcome this issue is to employ the right strategy for architecting the project upfront.
 If you are about to pull a complex library, check if there are smaller alternatives that have the functionality you’re looking for.

 Here’s an example: One of the most common operations is manipulating the dates.
 Let’s imagine you are about to calculate the elapsed time.
-Rather than pulling down the entire moment.js library (67.9 Kb) to parse the date itself:
+Rather than pulling down the entire <rte-code>moment.js<rte-code> library (67.9 Kb) to parse the date itself:

-For instance, many libraries such as lodash have already split themselves into smaller utility sets and support environments where dead code elimination is unavailable.
+If there are no alternatives, the rule of thumb is to check if you can import a smaller part of the library.
+For instance, many libraries such as <rte-code>lodash<rte-code> have already split themselves into smaller utility sets and support environments where dead code elimination is unavailable.

 You could import only a single package: